Make Life Easier and Download the GVB App

 Heading Out to The City to Explore

 Before I could head out one of his friends at the compound came to say, “Hello.”
 In other words, he was being nosey since he heard a female voice coming from Jay's loft.
 He playfully interrogates me (“Oh you're Couchsurfing?”), and then hands me his phone, asking me if I could change the ringtone for him.
 I thought it was an odd request considering I didn't even know his name; however, before he could finish his next sentence, I handed the phone back to him and smiled.
 Rather than taking the hint that we were in the middle of making dinner plans, Jay proceeds anyway.

 “Where is there?”
 There was anywhere.
-It wasn’t defined and was probably better that way.
-He wanted me to go out exploring (possibly get lost, in a good way) and where we would meet at 4pm would be at my discretion.
+It wasn't defined and was probably better that way.
+He wanted me to go out exploring (possibly get lost, in a good way) and where we would meet at 4 pm would be at my discretion.
 With the caffeine firing on all cylinders, I reapplied lipstick, put my stuff to the side to not disturb the flow of his space, and was ready to hoof some more.
-This new found confidence and sense of adventure was due in part to being recharged by an eccentric Dutchman whose love for the city reminded me of why I booked the trip in the first place.
+This newfound confidence and sense of adventure were due in part to being recharged by an eccentric Dutchman whose love for the city reminded me of why I booked the trip in the first place.

 *Hey, this page contains affiliate links.
 There’s no extra cost to you, but I receive a small commission when you decide to use them.
 They help me keep this party going.